 Once you get done washing your clothes, you can place them in the dryer.
 I recommend using odor-control dryer sheets but that is not required.
 What I do think is essential, is hanging your clothes outside after they come out of the wash.
 This allows them to air out naturally.
 Sometimes I will even spray my clothes down with scent elimination spray and let the clothes air dry, but it can be overkill depending on how soiled your clothing was when you washed it.

-Store Hunting Clothes in Scent Bag or Tote
+Store Hunting Clothes in a Scent Bag or Tote

 In order to retain the scent-free qualities of your hunting clothes, you will need to store them in a scent bag or tote.
 Some people simply put their clothes in a plastic bag with scent-absorbing pads.
 Either way, this is a critical step that will keep your clothes in an odor-free state and allow them to be used when you are ready.